Samuelturak/Digital-electronics-1/Labs/05-counter/README.md

 ##  Connection of push buttons

+When the button is pressed, 3,3V the given pin gets 3,3V as input voltage.
+When the button is released, no voltage goes to the pin.

 | **Button** | **Pin** |
 | :-: | :-: |
 | BTNL | P17 |